SAP/Webchat/README.md

 # What is Webchat?

-With webchat, you can **deploy a bot straight to a website**.
+Webchat let you **deploy a bot straight to a website**.
 It will be embed and available through a chat box on your pages.
 Webchat is one of the many channels available on [Recast.AI](https://recast.ai), and end-to-end bot building platform.
 This webchat is built using the [React](https://github.com/facebook/react) library, along with [Redux](https://github.com/reactjs/redux) for state managment.

 ![Webchat screenshot](assets/webchat-github.png)

+## Compatibility

+Webchat is supported by all mobile and desktop browsers in their latest versions.
+Internet Explorer support starts at version 9.0.

 ## Usage